dgmachado/devops-tools/README.md

 >
 > This will run a building for every two minutes

-4. Add to the Jenkins configuration the script to build the app container
+4. Add the following build steps of type 'Execute shell' to the build:

+- First Command - Script to build the app container
-> continuous_deployment_scripts/build_appcontainer.sh
+> ./continuous_deployment_scripts/build_appcontainer.sh ${BUILD_ID}

-5. Add to the Jenkins configuration the script to push the app container
+- Second Command - Script to push the app container
-> continuous_deployment_scripts/push_appcontainer.sh
+> ./continuous_deployment_scripts/push_appcontainer.sh ${BUILD_ID}

-6. Add to the Jenkins configuration the script to deploy the app container
+- Third Command - Script to deploy the app container
-> continuous_deployment_scripts/deploy_appcontainer.sh
+> ./continuous_deployment_scripts/deploy_appcontainer.sh ${BUILD_ID}

 7. Save the configuration
 8. Build manually the "SampleApp" project